akka/akka/docs/src/main/paradox/java/http/routing-dsl/testkit.md

 `JUnitRouteTest` for writing tests with the custom test framework deriving from `akka.http.javadsl.testkit.RouteTest` and implementing its abstract methods.
 This will allow users of the test framework to use `testRoute` and to write assertions using the assertion methods defined on `TestResponse`.

+## Testing sealed Routes

+The section above describes how to test a "regular" branch of your route structure, which reacts to incoming requests with HTTP response parts or rejections.
+Sometimes, however, you will want to verify that your service also translates
+@ref[Rejections](rejections.md#rejections-java) to HTTP responses in the way you expect.

+You do this by calling the `seal()` method of the `Route` class.
+The `seal()` method applies the logic of @ref[ExceptionHandler](exception-handling.md#exception-handling-java) and
+@ref[RejectionHandler](rejections.md#the-rejectionhandler) passed as method arguments to all exceptions and rejections coming back from the route, and translates them to the respective `HttpResponse`.